Everywhere I’ve Been, Ranked

 VISITED: Nassau, Castaway Cay

 Another Caribbean Island I visited on family vacations during my childhood (peep the heart hand pose from 2012), the Bahamas are clearly a beautiful travel destination.
 Yet, even more so than the Dominican Republic, the economies of these cruise ship ports are so heavily dependent on tourism that the original culture of the region is almost entirely obscured.
-Luxury resorts and high-rise hotels dot the coastline, which are perfect if you just want to plop down on the beach and chill, but if you’re seeking to explore another culture through it’s art, history, and cuisine these island destinations just don’t cut it on that front.
-If’s incredibly unfortunate that appeasing tourists and their dollars has created this unstoppable flywheel, but that’s often the case with these A-list island destinations that lack other infrastructure or industry.
+Luxury resorts and high-rise hotels dot the coastline, which are perfect if you just want to plop down on the beach and chill, but if you’re seeking to explore another culture through its art, history, and cuisine these island destinations just don’t cut it on that front.
+It’s incredibly unfortunate that appeasing tourists and their dollars has created this unstoppable flywheel, but that’s often the case with these A-list island destinations that lack other infrastructure or industry.

 #15 - Jamaica